jedelman8/nxos-ansible/docs/nexus-module-docs.md

 ```

 #### Notes
+- The feature vpc must be enabled before this module can be used

+- If not using management vrf, vrf must be globally on the device before using in the pkl config

 - Although source IP isn't required on the command line it is required when using this module.
 The PKL VRF must also be configured prior to using this module.

 - While username and password are not required params, they are if you are not using the .netauth file.  .netauth file is recommended as it will clean up the each task in the playbook by not requiring the username and password params for every tasks.